 ($5,000 ÷ 100) × $4.57 = $228.50

 No. There is no longer any local registration decal to purchase or display; however, all town residents (Herndon, Clifton, and Vienna) are still liable to pay each town's annual Local Vehicle Registration Fee.
-Fairfax County collects the local registration fee on behalf of the Town of Clifton and the Town of Herndon, while the Town of Vienna will continue to bill and collect its own local registration fee.
+Fairfax County collects the local registration fee on behalf of the towns of Clifton, Herndon, and Vienna.

 The majority of Vehicle ("Car") Tax bills are mailed in the summer and are due by October 5.

 For vehicles bought or located in the county on or after July 1, bills are mailed in January of the following year and payment is due by February 15.

 If a payment date falls on a Saturday, Sunday, or county holiday, the due date is the following business day.

 See our Tax Payments pages for more information on how you can pay your taxes.